 …So this will be an incredibly exciting time on campus!

-Find out more about the Games, how you can still get involved and how some of our students are preparing for this once in a lifetime opportunity.
+Find out more about the Games, how you can still get involved, travel and campus access information, and how some of you are preparing for this once in a lifetime opportunity.

 Hear from our students